Taxonomy-Conditioned Hierarchical Bayesian TSB Models for Heterogeneous Intermittent Demand Forecasting: Conclusion

 \section{Conclusion}

-This work proposed TSB-HB, a hierarchical Bayesian extension of the TSB paradigm that keeps the operational intuition of an occurrence–size factorization while supplying a principled, fully generative backbone.
-A Beta–Binomial layer regularizes demand occurrence and a pooled log-normal EB model stabilizes conditional sizes, yielding closed-form updates, scalable computation, and forecasts that remain easy to explain to planners.
+This work proposed TSB-HB, a hierarchical Bayesian extension of the TSB paradigm that keeps the operational intuition of an occurrence–size factorization while supplying a coherent generative backbone.
+A Beta–Binomial layer regularizes demand occurrence and a pooled log-normal EB model stabilizes conditional sizes, yielding closed-form updates, scalable computation, and forecasts that interpretable occurrence–size decomposition.

-Methodologically, TSB-HB (i) generalizes TSB into a coherent probabilistic model, (ii) introduces panel-wise partial pooling that is adaptive to data sparsity and cold starts, and (iii) delivers calibrated distributional forecasts without resorting to heavy inference machinery.
+Methodologically, TSB-HB (i) generalizes TSB into a coherent probabilistic model, (ii) introduces panel-wise partial pooling that is adaptive to data sparsity and cold starts, and (iii) supports distributional forecasts with optional in-sample calibration, without resorting to heavy inference machinery.
 Empirical studies indicate that the benefits concentrate where they matter operationally—intermittent and lumpy series—while maintaining the transparency valued in inventory settings.

 The framework is intentionally minimalist.
 It does not yet model time-varying obsolescence or propagate hyperparameter uncertainty beyond plug-in EB.
 Future work may add state-space dynamics for both occurrence and size, integrate covariates and cross-item dependence, and target cost-aware policies aligned with service levels and capacity constraints.